ZhiRongDev/HiCPEP/docs/source/code_for_paper.rst

 ==============

 This page explains how to reproduce the experiment results of our research.
-We store all the programs in the `code_for_paper <https://github.com/ZhiRongDev/HiCPAP/blob/main/code_for_paper>`_ directory.
+We store all the programs in the `code_for_paper <https://github.com/ZhiRongDev/HiCPEP/blob/main/code_for_paper>`_ directory.

 Prerequisites
 -------------
 * Make sure you have enough disk size for at least 120 GB, and the wifi connection is stable.
 * Make sure you have at least 16 GB memory.
-* Make sure you have installed HiCPAP in your system.
+* Make sure you have installed HiCPEP in your system.

 Quick start
 -----------